hakimkal/hakimkal/README.md

-Hola 👋
+Hello 👋

 My Name is Abdulhakim Haliru.
 I am a Senior Fullstack Software Engineer.
 I use my knowledge of computer science and problem solving to build software solutions that can solve problems.
-I have spent over 9 years building software solutions for various clients, most of these times have been spent working with Startups and UN Agencies in Africa.
+I have spent over 9 years building software solutions for various clients, most of these times have been spent working with Startups and UN Agencies in Nigeria ad Africa.

 Current Languages: Rust,Java,Golang, Typescript.